The Archive.

 Green Is The Colour, Careful With That Axe Eugene, Set The Controls For The Heart Of The Sun ,Interstellar Overdrive, Saucerful Of Secrets, Cymbeline.

-The final Floyd gig was in my home town and was the worst in terms of sound and atmosphere.
-The Afan Lido was primarily a swimming pool and had the acoustics to match.
-It was nice to see all those bands without having to travel far, but the barn like nature of the hall , its appalling acoustics and the very size of the audience mitigated against it being a transcendent gig like the others I'd seen in 69.
+It was nice to see all those bands without having to travel far, ( I was living in Swansea by then but its only 11 miles ) but the barn like nature of the hall , its appalling acoustics and the very size of the audience mitigated against it being a transcendent gig like the others I'd seen in 69.
 There must have been over 600 there and the stage was set back further than at Swansea and Parliament Hill Fields, distancing the band from the audience.
-Nevertheless, it was worthwhile being there.
-Although the minor bands were pretty rank , Sam Apple Pie were fun and East Of Eden played an excellent set , Dave Arbus on violin was a great front man- I wonder where he is now ? .

 Floyd manfully offered some new songs which I had not seen them perform before , but which perhaps did not suit the venue as much as the more manic numbers they played at Swansea.
 Overall the improvisation was not so much to the fore here, they had seemingly moved on to a more structured set, but perhaps that was due to the nature of the gig, at P.H.Fields they were performing to an audience that was probably more open to them taking risks- hard core freaks, whereas the Port Talbot audience was a lot more parochial and were there to hear the hits.
 Also the open air nature of the PHF concert gave a warm vibe , whilst the brick walled ugliness of the Lido did not really go very far towards creating a special atmosphere.

-Nevertheless,the band played a longish show and were well received, although Gilmour looked as though he was not too happy with the on-stage sound , I can remember him looking rather distressed at times.
-By this time I think he had swopped sides with Waters and was stage left , Mason still being slap centre and his drum kit seemingly getting larger and more elaborate at each passing gig .By this time he definitely had his GONG , which dominated the stage behind him and was used just once during the course of the show I think.It was a shame that this was the last time I got to see the band , it was not the ideal circumstance in which to go out and it possibly contributed to my lack of energy in bothering to search them out again.
+However the band played a very decent show and were well received, although Gilmour looked as though he was not too happy with the on-stage sound , I can remember him looking rather distressed at times.
+By this time he had swopped sides with Waters and was stage left , Mason still being slap centre and his drum kit seemingly getting larger and more elaborate at each passing gig .By this time he definitely had his GONG , which dominated the stage behind him and was used just once during the course of the show I think.It was a shame that this was the last time I got to see the band , it was not the ideal circumstance in which to go out and it possibly contributed to my lack of energy in bothering to search them out again.

 After Floyd, Pentangle were something of an anticlimax .
 I was never fortunate enough to see this band in a decent venue or with support bands who were in the same mode .
 At Port Talbot, their acoustic based music was just lost in the reverb box that was the Lido and they sounded tinny in comparison with the louder rock bands.
 A great shame , as I admire them all as musicians, most especially Danny Thompson, John Renbourne and Bert Jansch, but they just were not suited to big venues or outdoor gigs, where the tiny PA's of the day just could not give them enough substance to make their presence felt.

-Related Pink Floyd pages at The Archive.
+Related Pink Floyd pages on my website.

 Back to the main Archive.